StelioBraga/weather/README.md

 ## Weather

-Android app that to show current weather for some selected cities
+Android app that to aims show current weather for some selected cities

 Developed using Android native language (Java) and powered by [OpenWeather's Weather API](https://openweathermap.org/).